World Population Day 2024: History, Theme, and Importance

 The theme of World Population Day 2021 was ‘the impact of the Covid-19 pandemic on fertility’.
 It is organised by the Population Division of the United Nations Department of Economic and Social Affairs (DESA).

-• 2017: The theme was “Family Planning: Empowering People, Developing Nations.”
+• The theme of 2017 was “Family Planning: Empowering People, Developing Nations.”

 • The theme of 2015 was “Vulnerable Populations in Emergencies”.